It’s a question that people ask at the get go:

-After our initial meeting, I write up a Letter of Agreement, where I describe the services you are requesting and detail the payments required, etc. After you sign that, via SignNow, for a digital signature, we can get started.
+After our initial meeting and we all feel like we're a good fit for each other, I write up a Letter of Agreement, where I describe the services you are requesting and detail the payments required, etc. After you sign that, via SignNow, for a digital signature or in person, we can get started.

-I can typically give you a ballpark range for the design fee for your project when I submit the Agreement.
+I can give you a ballpark range for the design fee for your project if we proceed on an hourly basis, after we have determined your project scope, before we submit your Agreement.
 That estimate is based on my experience with past projects.
 However, the big variable here is you and your unique circumstances.
 Since we are just getting to know each other at this point, please realize that decision making, trust, the need to see many options, etc., all affect the length of the design portion of a job, thereby affecting the fee.
-While we go to great lengths to get you comfortable with your design and to provide you with options if needed, time spent on continuous revisions and reselections has to be billed.
+While we go to great lengths to get you comfortable with your design and to provide you with options if needed, time spent on continuous revisions and re-selections has to be billed.

-- Minimum project design fee is $3000, no matter how small the job.
-Most of our project design fees average $5000 or more.
+Minimum project design fee is $5000, no matter how small the job.

 After a construction project is started, site visits are always done additionally by the hour with a minimum of $100 per visit.
 Once a week is usually typical to help us keep tabs on things with a good contractor managing your job.
 We strongly encourage our clients to keep us involved this way, as that's the best way to ensure the integrity of the design is achieved.
 Site visits are defined as unscheduled visits done at our convenience, to check on the job.
 These are not onsite meetings.
 Onsite meetings are done at the regular hourly rate.

 It’s very difficult to put flat fees on projects since all of them are so unique and different.
-That’s why most designers, me included, charge hourly.
-The above costs are simply a guide, based on my experience with other projects.
+That’s why many designers charge hourly.

 - Two or three additional meetings or shopping as required for the project